JOHN-ANALYST-dt/AVIATION_PROJECT-/README.md

 Aircrafts with the lowest number of engines were highly affected by weather and the number of fatal accidents were very high Aircraft with more than one engine were highly used
 <center><h2>2.0 <b>Business Understanding</b> </h2></center>
+Main aim of the project is to identify the potential risks of aircraft and  determining which aircraft are the lowest risk for the company to start this new business endeavor
+<h3><b>2.1-Business Objective</b></h3>